Wednesday, May 1, 2002 — 11:32 am

 El Paso County, Colorado — Pike’s Peak

-We paid our $10 each and headed up the toll road in our rented Hyundai Elantra.
+We paid our $10 each and headed up the toll road in our rental car.
 Once we got above timberline, the drive was very disconcerting.
 When we were headed for a switchback, all we could see ahead was 15 feet of road and then … nothing.
 Just sky.
 It was as if we were approaching the end of the world.